 Speech & Language Therapist - for speech or articulation concerns.
 Can also sometimes shed light on possible dyslexia/dysgraphia but usually can't give a formal diagnosis.

 Dyslexia/Dysgraphia Tutor - can't provide a formal diagnosis, but usually can give an excellent idea of whether there are concerns that warrant intervention.
+Note that you do not need a diagnosis to start working with a tutor.

 Audiologist, especially a CAPD specialist - for central auditory processing concerns, as well as general hearing.